I. New Cardholders:

 - Renewals may be done over the phone, in person or online.

 VI.
 Overdues and Fines:

-- Library users will lose borrowing privileges when fines reach $5.00.
+- Library users will lose borrowing privileges when fines/fees reach $5.00.

 - Borrowing privileges will be suspended if the user has five (5) or more overdue items, and will not be restored until such materials are either returned, paid for, or bills have been paid.

-- Every five years, the Library Director will generate a bill summary report and at their recommendation and the Library Board’s discretion, purge overdue fines and lost/damaged item fees for bills three years or older.
+- Every five years, the Library Director will generate a bill summary report and at their recommendation and the Library Board’s discretion, purge lost/damaged item fees for bills three years or older.

-1. If an item is damaged beyond repair, the borrower is required to pay the billed amount.
+- If an item is lost or damaged beyond repair, the borrower is required to pay the billed amount.

-2. Until the damaged item is paid for, the user may not borrow any items.
+- Until the lost or damaged item is paid for, the user may not borrow any items.